gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo/index.md

 The lower two panes are the _input_ and _output_ displays for the xslt translation.
 You will note that the _input_ and _output_ displays are identical for a null xslt translation is effectively a direct copy.

-In this HOWTO we will transform the `<records>` XML structure into the _GCHQ Stroom Event Logging XML Schema_ form which is documented [here (external link)](https://github.com/gchq/event-logging-schema).
+In this HOWTO we will transform the `<records>` XML structure into the _GCHQ Stroom Event Logging XML Schema_ form which is documented {{< external-link "here" "https://github.com/gchq/event-logging-schema" >}}.

 The authoring of this xslt translation is outside the scope of this HOWTO, as is the use of the Stroom XML Schema.
-It is recommended that one reads up on [XSLT Conversion]({{< relref "../../../user-guide/pipelines/xslt" >}}) and the [Stroom Event Logging XML Schema (external link)](https://github.com/gchq/event-logging-schema) and review the various samples found in the Stroom Context packs published, or the Pull Requests of [https://github.com/gchq/stroom-content (external link)](https://github.com/gchq/stroom-content).
+It is recommended that one reads up on [XSLT Conversion]({{< relref "../../../user-guide/pipelines/xslt" >}}) and the {{< external-link "Stroom Event Logging XML Schema" "https://github.com/gchq/event-logging-schema" >}} and review the various samples found in the Stroom Context packs published, or the Pull Requests of {{< external-link "https://github.com/gchq/stroom-content" "https://github.com/gchq/stroom-content" >}}.

 We will build the translation in steps.
 We enter an initial portion of our xslt transformation that just consumes the `Software` and `Version` key values and converts the `date` and `time` values (which are in UTC) into the `EventTime/TimeCreated` element.
 This code segment is